 This kind of statement looks like this:

-When you talked about your mother dying, I remembered when my own mom died.
-I felt waves of sadness through me.
+“When you talked about your mother dying, I remembered when my own mom died.
+I felt waves of sadness through me.”

 Or:

-When you raised your voice, I felt scared and excited at the same time.
+“When you raised your voice, I felt scared and excited at the same time.
 It was scary to think of myself raising my voice like that.
-Yet, at the same time, I felt excited to witness you claim your own power.
+Yet, at the same time, I felt excited to witness you claim your own power.”

 Years ago, we discovered in BEBA that babies and children also seem to respond well to ‘I’ statements.
 In BEBA we advocate that parents make ‘I’ statements with their children.
 We reasoned that if prenates in the womb are used to hearing and feeling their parents make ‘I’ statements with each other, the little one in the womb learns the skill via direct imprinting.
 We hypothesize that these same prenates will more likely be able to make ‘I’ statements when they learn to speak.
 This would make a great study.
 I would love to see someone analyze the communication patterns of parents before and during pregnancy.
 Then when the children are 5 to 7 years old, analyze their communication patterns.
-What we have noticed in BEBA is that when parents make self referencing statements, the babies tend to settle more easily and children appear more cooperative.
+What we have noticed in BEBA is that when parents make self-referencing statements, the babies tend to settle more easily and children appear more cooperative.
 Our observation is that children respond as well to ‘I’ statements as adults do.

 This practice assists participants to re-pattern making ‘you’ statements.